NIGMS/Proteome-Quantification/README.md

 This tutorial was designed to be used on cloud computing platforms, with the aim of requiring nothing but the files within this github repository.
 The Jupyter Notebook file can run on Google Cloud Platform, Amazon Web Service, and Microsoft Azure provided the R packages are installed.
 The Notebook can be launched using NIH STRIDES training module and therfore requirements should only require access NIH STRIDES resources.

+This tutorial will cost you just less than $1.00 assuming a n1-standard-4 machine, and assuming you delete the virtual machine after you finish the tutorial.

 ## <a name="getting-started">Getting Started</a>

 ### Basic Steps

 1. Database search using Mascot, MaxQuant, or Prosit/EncylopeDIA.
 The example TMT data was searched using MS3 in MaxQuant.
 2. Assess the sample variance, biological replicate correlation, and data distributions using ProtieNorm (Graw et al 2021).
 3. Perfom data normalization using the method with the lowest variance and highest intra-group correlation.
 For the majority of cases, VSN and Cyclic Loess have performed well.